smrchy/redis-sessions/README.md

 ## Cache (optional setting)

 Note: If you want to use the `cachetime` option you must not supply the `client` option.
+TODO

 Modern apps might also use a lot of requests while a user is active.
 This results in a lot of Redis requests to look up sessions.
 What's faster than an in-memory cache in Redis?
 An in-memory cache right in your app!
 When you enable caching you can speed up session lookups by a lot.
 Consider the following before you enable it: